 Opening an offshore account gives you the freedom to keep your money private and not susceptible to domestic moochers.

 Positive Financial Outlook

-Offshore accounts have been commonly referred to in the media as “tax shelters” or “tax havens.”
-In the past, money invested offshore was not scrutinized heavily by the IRS.
-Because there were so many advantages to investing money off shore, the IRS has now made it harder for those looking to seek financial benefits—and the IRS wants its share.
+The media has commonly referred to offshore accounts as “tax shelters” or “tax havens.”
+In the past, the IRS did not heavily scrutinize money invested offshore.
+Because there were so many advantages to investing money offshore.
+The IRS has now made it harder for those looking to seek financial benefits—and the IRS wants its share.